Umar Al-Qadri: Integration

 Al-Qadri promotes integration of Muslims in Ireland and has spoken on many public platforms stressing the importance of integration.
-Al-Qadri was mentioned in the Wikileaks US cables as one of the few Muslim voices calling for integration in Ireland.
+He believes interfaith dialogue between Muslims and other religions will “build bridges and demolish walls that separate” the religious groups.

 Interfaith relations

 Al-Qadri promotes interfaith and intra-faith relations.
 As a Sunni Muslim scholar himself, he has attended many Shia Muslim gatherings and events as main guest.
 In the Islamic Centre that he has founded, he has also invited the national Shia leader of Ireland, Shaykh Dr. Ali Saleh.
 He wrote the preface to "A journey together, A Muslim Christian dialogue resource" published by Cois Tine.

-Al-Qadri has also condemned the persecution of Christians in Kenya, and blamed the ignorance on false interpretations of Islamic texts by the terrorists.
+Al-Qadri has also condemned the persecution of Christians in Kenya and blamed the ignorance on false interpretations of Islamic texts by the terrorists.

+Al-Qadri has pointed out the similarities between Christianity and Islam and told stories of positive interactions Muhammad had with Christians to promote relations between the two religious groups.